ALTIBASE/Documents/Manuals/Altibase_7.3/eng/SQL Reference.md

 This section explains the regular expressions supported by Altibase.

-이 장에서 사용한 샘플 스키마는 $ALTIBASE_HOME/sample/APRE/schema/schema.sql을 이용했다.
+All examples in this section are based on the sample schema $ALTIBASE_HOME/sample/APRE/schema/schema.sql.

 ### Regular Expression

 Regular expressions are a syntax convention for writing text patterns and consist of one or more character strings and metacharacters.
 Altibase partly supports POSIX Basic Regular Expression (BRE) and Extended Regular Expression (ERE).
-PCRE2 호환 모드는 PCRE2 라이브러리의 정규 표현식 문법을 지원한다.
+PCRE2 compatibility mode supports the regular expression syntax fo the  PCRE2 library.

-정규 표현식 문법이나 기능은 구현체마다 세부 구현이 다르다.
-DBMS 벤더마다 도입한 정규 표현식 라이브러리나 정규 표현식 라이브러리 버전이 각각 달라서 Altibase에서 지원하는 정규 표현식 문법과 기능이 타 DBMS와 차이가 있을 수 있다.
+Regular expression syntax and functionality may vary in detail by DBMS.
+Different DBMS use different regular expression libraries or versions, leading to potential differences in the supported syntax and features between Altibase and other DBMS.

-Altibase SQL에서 정규 표현식은 아래의 문자 함수나 연산자와 함께 사용할 수 있다.
+In Altibase SQL, regular expressions can be used in conjunction with the following string functions or operators:

 - REGEXP_COUNT
 - REGEXP_REPLACE
 - REGEXP_INSTR
 - REGEXP_SUBSTR
-- REGEXP_LIKE 조건 연산자
+- REGEXP_LIKE Condition Operator

-### 정규 표현식 모드 설정 방법
+### How to Set the Regular Expression Mode

-사용자는 Altibase 정규 표현식 모드와 PCRE2 호환 모드, 두 가지 정규 표현식 모드 중 하나를 선택해서 사용해야 한다.
-Altibase 정규 표현식 모드가 기본으로 설정되어 있으므로 PCRE2 호환 모드를 사용하고 싶다면 다음 구문으로 정규 표현식 모드를 변경해야 한다.
+Users can choose one option between Altibase regular expression mode and PCRE2 compatibility mode.
+The default setting is Altibase regular expression mode.
+Thus, users who want to use PCRE2 compatibility mode should change the regular expression mode with the statements below:

-> ###### 시스템 단위 변경
+> ###### Change at the System Level

-Altibase 서버가 구동된 상태에서 시스템 프로퍼티를 변경하는 구문으로 정규 표현식 모드를 변경하는 방법이다. 변경한 설정을 적용하려면 세션을 재접속해야 한다.
+The following statement changes the system property while the Altibase server is running.
+To apply the modified settings, reconnect the session.

 ```
 ALTER SYSTEM SET REGEXP_MODE=1;